-To be a qualified distribution for the purchase or construction of a main home in a qualified 2018 disaster area, the distribution must meet all of the following requirements.
+To be a qualified distribution in 2019 for the purchase or construction of a main home in a qualified 2018 disaster area, the distribution must meet all of the following requirements.

 - 1. The distribution is a hardship distribution from a 401(k) plan, a hardship distribution from a tax-sheltered annuity contract, or a qualified first-time homebuyer distribution from an IRA. - 2.
-The distribution was received in 2018 no earlier than 180 days before the first day of the qualified 2018 disaster and no later than 30 days after the last day of the qualified 2018 disaster.
-Table 1 at the end of these instructions lists the qualified 2018 disasters and their beginning and ending dates. - 3.
-The distribution was to be used to purchase or construct a main home in the qualified 2018 disaster area and the main home was not purchased or constructed because of the disaster.
+The distribution was received in 2019 no later than 30 days after the last day of the qualified 2018 disaster.
+Table 1 at the end of these instructions lists the qualified 2018 disasters and their beginning and ending dates.

+Distributions for only two disasters can meet the criteria in this paragraph (2): Mississippi Severe Storms, Flooding, And Tornado (ending date December 28, 2018) and Washington Severe Winter Storms, Straight-line Winds, purchase or construct a main home in the qualified 2018 disaster area and the main home was not purchased or constructed because of the disaster.
 The disaster area is the state, territory, or tribal government in which the disaster occurs.